What do you think of when you hear the term “online advertisement”?

 88% of customers trust online reviews as much as personal recommendations.
 (Image source)

 3. Product Demonstrations: These advertisements are suitable as standalone videos, but they can also boost sales.
-In fact, according to this study, 73% of consumers surveyed said that a demonstration video boosted their buying confidence and 96% of respondents found this type of video helpful.
+In fact, according to this study, 73% of consumers surveyed said that a demonstration video (or a product demo video) boosted their buying confidence and 96% of respondents found these video trends helpful.

 Product demonstrations can be short and to-the-point, but should spend at least a few minutes demonstrating the product.
 Here’s a nice example from Crucial Vacuum’s learning center webpage.